-Here Anders already identifies an element critical to Marinetti's machinism (though not to Vertov's, whose films don't shy away from representations of female bodies and births): the hatred of reproduction.
-The context for Anders's comments though is that of the full-bore development of commodity society, and we may wonder to what extent what he calls industrial Platonism (the immortal superiority of the idea of the infinitely reproducible product over its serial instantiations) and its humiliation of human uniqueness is operative in Marinetti's own formative urban shock, where that artist's dwarfing by the city, its masses and machines, and the retardation of Italy vis-à-vis other technological and imperial powers jointly elicit a deeply contradictory ideological resolution.
+Here Anders identifies an element critical to Marinetti's machinism (though not to Vertov's, whose films don't shy away from representations of female bodies and births): the hatred of reproduction.
+The context for Anders's comments, though, is the full-bore development of commodity society, and we may wonder to what extent what he calls “industrial Platonism” (the immortal superiority of the idea of the infinitely reproducible product over its serial instantiations) and its humiliation of human uniqueness are operative in Marinetti's own formative urban shock, where that artist's dwarfing by the city, its masses and machines, and the retardation of Italy vis-à-vis other technological and imperial powers jointly elicit a deeply contradictory ideological resolution.
 Or perhaps, as we have already noted, the futurist erotics of the machine is a disavowal of its fully industrial and commodified nature: the airplane is still a singularity of sorts, the aerial centaur is not a factory cog or a serial consumer.
 Marinetti's futurism operates the contradictory aim, the male fantasy, of foreclosing birth while retaining uniqueness.
-Half a century later, Anders perceives a mass malaise implicitly driven by the desire to become substitutable, in the face of commodities which exist as so many mute witnesses to our own insufficiency.
+Half a century later, Anders perceives a mass malaise implicitly driven by the desire to become substitutable, in the face of commodities that exist as so many mute witnesses to our own insufficiency.
 The irony of this shame, contrary to vulgar theories of reification and alienation, is that it is occasioned by the impression that one is failing to attain the serial perfectibility of the thing, that we are falling short in the global game of reduction and reification.
 Anders muses about what a theologian in the year 2000 might declare about this predicament:

 Because there did not exist a demon or Marcionite God to condemn man to the existence of a machine or to transform him into a machine, man invented such a God; or rather, he even had the daring to attribute to himself the part of this supplementary God; but he took on this part exclusively with the aim of wreaking upon himself that damage which he could not invite upon himself from other divinities.
 He made himself sovereign only in order to make himself a slave in a new way.
+(UA1, 53)

-This passage conveys an important feature of Anders's exaggerated diagnosis of the discrepancy between man and machine: humiliation need not be accompanied by humility, Promethean shame may (and indeed often does) issue in a kind of arrogant self-degradationperhaps a useful prism through which to think the oscillations of hyper- and anti-humanism, fantasies of mastery and subordination, which pervade reactionary modernisms while also haunting the modernisms of the Left.
+This passage conveys an important feature of Anders's “exaggerated” diagnosis of the discrepancy between man and machine: humiliation need not be accompanied by humility, Promethean shame may (and indeed often does) issue in a kind of “arrogant self-degradation”—perhaps a useful prism through which to think the oscillations of hyper- and anti-humanism, fantasies of mastery and subordination, which pervade reactionary modernisms while also haunting the radical modernisms of the Left.